-Five minutes by car from The Chedi Muscat, the Sultan Qaboos Grand Mosque is a must see for art and architecture enthusiasts.
-Built of translucent Indian sandstone and panelled in off-white and dark grey marble derived from classical Persian designs, the 40,000 square metre complex, completed in 2001, can accommodate 20,000 worshippers at a time.
-The central dome’s Swarovski crystal chandelier with gold-plated metalwork and, the hand-made Persian carpet consisting of 1,700 million knots that took 600 female weavers over four years to complete are both worthy of note.
+Five minutes by car from The Chedi Muscat, the Sultan Qaboos Grand Mosque is a must for art and architecture aficionados.
+Built of translucent Indian sandstone and paneled in off-white and dark grey marble derived from classical Persian designs, the 40,000 square metre complex and completed in 2001 can accommodate 20,000 worshippers at a time.
+Notice both the central dome’s Swarovski crystal chandelier with gold-plated metalwork and the hand-made Persian carpet consisting of 1,700 million knots that took 600 female weavers over four years to complete.

-Also nearby in old Muscat, Bait Al Zubair (House of Al Zubair) is a private museum displaying the Zubair family’s collection of Omani artefacts provides a glimpse of Oman’s rich heritage and culture.
+Now that the Royal Opera House Muscat has become Oman’s premier venue for musical arts, attention is turning as well to other forms of Omani artistic expression.
+International gallerists make a point to visit Bait Al Zubair Museum (House of Al Zubair), a private home turned museum in Old Muscat displaying the Zubair family’s collection of Omani artifacts, of which the impressive Gallery Sarah plays in important part, as well as the Bait Muzna Gallery housed in a three-storey Omani heritage house opposite Al Alam Palace.
 Bait Al Baranda by the Corniche and Muttrah souq is another museum worth a visit as it depicts the history of Muscat through interactive exhibits from geology to ancient life, maritime to folk art.

 Our recommended attractions: